- 10.25k views

 - Top tips: Carry a light rain jacket as you are most likely to walk through forested areas with occasional precipitation.
 Most tours last within 2-3 hours, with a quick trip into the farms.
 Wear mosquito repellent before going.

-Rising to an elevation of 2,194 meters, one of the top things to do in Costa Rica is a trip to the Talamanca Mountains.
+Rising to an elevation of 2,194 meters, one of the top things to do in Costa Rica is to take a trip to the Talamanca Mountains.
 The journey is worth it, especially as you step into a paradise filled with the lyrical humming of more than 170 bird species.
 Spot a quetzal, or take snapshots of other remarkable birds as you wander into a cloud forest blessed with the crisp mountain air.

 - Location: Savegre River, Talamanca Mountains in South West Costa Rica